The smooth classification of 4-dimensional complete intersections: Introduction

 \begin{theorem} Let $X_4(\dd)$ and $X_4(\dd')$ be non-spin complete intersections with $SD_4(\dd) = SD_4(\dd')$ and suppose that either \begin{compactenum}[(a)] \item $v_4(X_4(\dd)) \neq 0$ and the total degree $d$ is even, or \item the total degree $d$ is odd. \end{compactenum} Then $X_4(\dd)$ and $X_4(\dd')$ admit bordant normal $3$-smoothings over $(B_4, \xi_4(\dd) \times \gamma_{BO\an{8}})$.
 Consequently, $X_4(\dd)$ and $X_4(\dd')$ are diffeomorphic and the Sullivan Conjecture holds for $X_4(\dd)$. \end{theorem}

-Note that the cases discussed so far (i.e.\ those prior to Theorem \ref{thm:main-p3}\,(b)), have a significant overlap with, but are not implied by, the theorem of Kreck and Traving. {\em However, the case of odd total degree covered in Thereom \ref{thm:main-p3}\,(b) is completely new.} Note also that the total degree can be odd only if $v_2(X_4(\dd)) \neq 0$ and $v_4(X_4(\dd)) \neq 0$; see Proposition \ref{prop:SW-classes}.
+Note that the cases discussed so far (i.e.\ those prior to Theorem \ref{thm:main-p3}\,(b)), have a significant overlap with, but are not implied by, the theorem of Kreck and Traving \cite[Theorem A]{Kr}.
+However, the case of odd total degree covered in Theorem \ref{thm:main-p3}\,(b) is completely new.
+Note also that the total degree can be odd only if $v_2(X_4(\dd)) \neq 0$ and $v_4(X_4(\dd)) \neq 0$; see Proposition \ref{prop:SW-classes}.

 To prove Theorem \ref{thm:main-p3}\,(b) we use the Hambleton-Madsen theory of degree-$d$ normal maps \cite{H-M}.
-A complete intersection $X_n(\dd)$ (with a canonical choice of normal data) represents an element in the set $\NN_d({\C}P^n)$ of normal bordism classes of degree-$d$ normal maps over ${\C}P^n$ and the Hambleton-Madsen theory gives a bijective normal invariant map
+A complete intersection $X_n(\dd)$ (with a canonical choice of normal data) represents an element in the set $\NN_d({\C}P^n)$ of normal bordism classes of degree-$d$ normal maps over ${\C}P^n$.
+As explained in Section~\ref{ss:drnm}, an oriented version of the Hambleton-Madsen theory gives a bijective normal invariant map

-which is the usual normal invariant in the familiar case when $d = 1$ and where $(\qsnmo)_d$ is in general a certain classifying space, which was identified by Brumfiel and Madsen \cite{B-M}.
+which is the usual normal invariant in the familiar case when $d = 1$ and where $(\qsnmo)_d$ is the oriented version of the classifying space for isomorphism classes of stable fibrewise degree-$d$ maps between sphere bundles of vector bundles, which was identified by Brumfiel and Madsen \cite[\S 4]{B-M}.
 We establish a relationship between certain ``relative divisors" of a vector bundle and degree-$d$ normal maps over the vector bundle (Lemma \ref{lem:div}) and then use this to give a formula for the canonical degree-$d$ normal invariant of $X_n(\dd)$ (Theorem \ref{thm:eta_of_X}).

 The surgery argument of Proposition \ref{prop:classification_general} also works if we have bordant representatives in $\NN_d({\C}P^n)$ (Lemma \ref{lem:SC_via_cni0}).
 This and the formula of Theorem \ref{thm:eta_of_X} leads to a new perspective on the stable homotopy-theoretic input needed to prove the Sullivan Conjecture (see Theorem \ref{thm:SC_via_cni}).
 This new perspective allows us to prove the $4$-dimensional Sullivan Conjecture when the total degree is odd and we anticipate that it will lead to other new results in higher dimensions; e.g.\ see Remark \ref{rem:SC_prime_to_d}.